of Colon Cancer

 The purpose of precision cancer medicine is to define the genomic alterations in the cancers DNA that are driving that specific cancer.
 Precision cancer medicine utilizes molecular diagnostic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.
 Precision medicines are being developed for the treatment of colon cancer and patients should ask their doctor about whether testing is appropriate.

 Learn more about precision cancer medicines here.

-Chemotherapy uses medications that can be taken orally as a pain or are injected into a vein to kill cancer cells.
+Chemotherapy uses medications that can be taken orally as a pill or are injected into a vein to kill cancer cells.
 In some situations chemotherapy is combined with immunotherapy or other precision cancer medicines to achieve the best results.

 The delivery of cancer treatment following local treatment with surgery is referred to as “adjuvant” therapy and may include chemotherapy, immunotherapy, or use of precision cancer medicines.
-Adjuvant chemotherapy is offered to most patients with Stage II and all patients with stage III, or IV colon cancer for the purpose of reducing the risk of cancer recurrence.
+Adjuvant chemotherapy is offered to most patients with stage II and all patients with stage III, or IV colon cancer for the purpose of reducing the risk of cancer recurrence.

 Treatment by Colon Cancer Stage